Paylocity

-Paylocity Holding Corporation is an American provider of cloud-based payroll and human capital management (HCM) software.
+Paylocity Holding Corporation is an American provider of cloud-based payroll, spend management, and human capital management (HCM) software.

 History

 The company was founded by Steve Sarowitz in 1997 as Ameripay Payroll Ltd. It was renamed Paylocity in December 2005.
 It relocated from Franklin Park, Illinois to Elk Grove Village, and later to Arlington Heights.
 The company moved its headquarters into a 309,000 square foot office in the former headquarters of Zurich Insurance North America in Schaumburg, Illinois.

-It was one of the 5,000 fastest growing private companies according to Inc. Magazine in 2003, 2004, and from 2007 to 2014.
-The company was also included in the Deloitte Fast 500 as one of the fastest growing technology companies in 2013, 2014, and 2015.
+In September 2007, Steve Beauchamp was appointed as president and chief operating officer and became CEO within a year.

+In 2008, the company secured its first institutional funding with a $10 million Series A round from Adams Street Partners, followed by a $27.3 million Series B round in 2012.

+In 2010, Paylocity acquired Payroll Online and expanded its market presence in human capital management (HCM).

 Paylocity held an initial public offering in March 2014, raising about $120 million.

-In 2021, Paylocity was listed at #51 in Fortune's 100 Fastest Growing Companies for 2021.
+At the time of the IPO, founder Steve Sarowitz held 44% ownership of the company.

+From 2019 to 2024, Paylocity acquired a number of companies in HCM space, including BeneFLEX, VidGrid, Samepage, Blue Marble Payroll, Cloudsnap, Trace and Airbase Inc.

+Products and services

+Paylocity offers human capital management (HCM) solutions, providing integrated tools for managing payroll, HR functions, time tracking, spend management, and talent acquisition primarily for small to mid-sized businesses with 50 to 1,000 employees.